k-Mixup Regularization for Deep Learning via Optimal Transport: Implementation and Experiments

+Additive Gaussian noise results for CIFAR-10 and various levels $\epsilon$ of noise and mixup parameter $\alpha$ are shown in Figure \ref{fig:noise}.\footnote{Smaller values of $\alpha$ were tried, but this decreased performance for all $k$ values.} Note that the $k=16$ outperforms $k=1$ for all noise levels by as much as 4.29\%, and ERM by as much as 16\%.
-\textbf{Adversarial robustness.} Figure \ref{fig:adv} shows performance results on white-box adversarial attacks generated by the FGSM method (implementation of \cite{kim2020torchattacks}\footnote{Software has MIT License}) for various values of maximum adversarial perturbation.
-As in \cite{verma_manifold_2018}, we used FGSM over PGD, since the iterative PGD attacks are significantly more effective, making performance improvements seem less relevant in practice.
-We show CIFAR-10 \% correct classification on white-box FGSM adversarial data (10000 points), where the maximum adversarial perturbation is set to $\epsilon/255$; performance is averaged over 30 Monte Carlo trials ($\pm 0.6$ confidence).
-All performances are without adversarial training.
-Note that $k=2$ outperforms $k=1$ uniformly by as much as 8.64\%, and the $k>1$ mixups all outperform $k=1$ mixup on larger attacks.

-Similar results for MNIST are in Figure \ref{fig:adv}(b), with the FGSM attacks being somewhat less effective.
-Here $k=8$ is best for smaller attacks, and $k=2$ is best for larger attacks.
+Following the experimental setup of \cite{zhang_mixup_2018}, Figure \ref{fig:adv} shows results on white-box adversarial attacks generated by the FGSM method (implementation of \cite{kim2020torchattacks}\footnote{Software has MIT License}) for various values of maximum adversarial perturbation.
+As in \cite{zhang_mixup_2018}, the goal of this test is not to achieve results comparable to the much more computationally intensive methods of adversarial training.
+This would be impossible for a non-adversarial regularization approach.
+We show CIFAR-10 accuracy on white-box FGSM adversarial data (10000 points), where the maximum adversarial perturbation is set to $\epsilon/255$; performance is averaged over 30 Monte Carlo trials ($\pm 0.6$ confidence).
+Note that the highest $k$ outperforms $k=1$ uniformly by as much as 6.12\%, and all $k>1$-mixups outperform or statistically match $k=1$-mixup for all attack sizes.
+Similar results for MNIST are in Table \ref{fig:adv}(b), with the FGSM attacks being somewhat less effective.
+Here again, the highest $k$ performs the best for all attack sizes.

-The improved robustness shown by $k$-mixup speaks to one of the key goals of mixup, that of gently smoothing the predictions in the parts of the data space where no/few labels are available.
-This smoothness should, in theory, make adversarial attacks require greater magnitude to successfully ``break'' the model.
+The improved robustness shown by $k$-mixup speaks to a key goal of mixup, that of smoothing the predictions in the parts of the data space where no/few labels are available.
+This smoothness should make adversarial attacks require greater magnitude to successfully ``break'' the model.

+\textbf{Manifold mixup.} We have also compared to manifold mixup \citep{verma_manifold_2018}, which aims to interpolate data points in deeper layers of the network to get more meaningful interpolations.
+This leads to the natural idea of doing $k$-mixup in these deeper layers.
+We use the settings in \cite{verma_manifold_2018}, i.e., for ResNet18, the mixup layer is randomized (coin flip) between the input space and the output of the first residual block.\footnote{See \url{https://github.com/vikasverma1077/manifold\_mixup}}